Davejurgens/marvel-rivals-repo/docs/apis/get-vanguard.md

 ## Return body
 Returns all Vanguards or the specific Vanguard superhero requested.
-The following example shows the result of requesting the Vanguard with the name "Emma Frost":
+The following example shows the result of requesting the Vanguard with the name `Emma Frost`:

 ```json
 ],